e-dard/boris/README.md

 Boris is a Python client library for the Barclays Bike availability web-service provided by Transport For London.

-Using Boris you can get real-time availability of barclays bikes at all station across London.
+Using Boris you can get (almost) real-time availability of barclays bikes at all station across London.
 Unlike some other thin-wrappers over the tfl data, Boris also allows you to:

  - do a fuzzy search on bike station name;
- - search for the nearest bike station to any UK  postcode (via the postcodes library);
+ - search for the nearest bike station to any UK  postcode (via the [postcodes](https://github.com/e-dard/postcodes) library);
  - search for the nearest bike station to any geographical point;
- - apply arbitrary filter functions to two previous abilities (so you can, for example, get the nearest bike station with 3 bikes available); and
+ - apply arbitrary predicates to the two previous abilities (so you can, for example, get the nearest bike station with 3 bikes available); and
  - provides a caching layer over the tfl web-service.

  Nearest stations are calculated using the [Haversine](http://en.wikipedia.org/wiki/Haversine_formula) formula (which calculates the